Easy Lobster Corn Chowder Recipe

 Instructions

-- To make the soup base, melt the butter in a large pot (soup pot), then add the onions and sauté until soft (but not browned).
+- To make the soup base, melt butter in a large stock pot, then add the onions and sauté until soft (but not browned), just a couple of minutes.

 - Then add the sherry and paprika.
 Mix well and cook for about 1 minute.